uibakery/self-hosted/README.md

 NODE_OPTS=--max-old-space-size=1024
 ```

-You can estimate memory size for both variables with the multiplying below:
+You can estimate memory size for both variables with the below multiplying:
 ```
 S - request size in MB
 T - time required to process a request